Lauren Holt

 Lauren Holt is an American actress and comedian.
 She began her career with the Upright Citizens Brigade, an improv and sketch comedy troupe in Los Angeles.
 In 2020, Holt, alongside Andrew Dismukes and Punkie Johnson, was hired to join the cast of the NBC sketch comedy series Saturday Night Live as a featured player, appearing during the show's 46th season between 2020 and 2021.
 Holt left Saturday Night Live after one season and went on to appear in Greta Gerwig's Barbie, Nicholas Stoller's You're Cordially Invited, and Pixar's Dream Productions.
-She is currently on HBO's series I Love LA.
+She is a recurring cast member on HBO's comedy series I Love LA.

 Early life

 Holt was born and raised in Charlotte, North Carolina, and is the daughter of Lyn Holt and Harris Holt, an artist and business owner.
 She was raised Episcopalian and worked as a camp counselor at HUGS Camp, a summer camp run by the Episcopal Diocese of North Carolina for people with disabilities.

 Holt graduated from Myers Park High School in 2009.
 She attended the University of North Carolina at Greensboro, where she was a member of Sigma Sigma Sigma, graduating with a Bachelor of Fine Arts Degree in studio art in 2013.